 TOPIC: After reading Hall, Sean.
 This Means This, This Means That : A User’s Guide to Semiotics, Laurence King Publishing, 2012 (Chapters 1 & 2) and reviewing the videos from the Week 3 Agenda, consider the following questions and try to connect the concepts presented with historical and contemporary design.

 - How has political and economic power been communicated using icon, index, and/or symbol in historical media?
-Look at war or propaganda posters to see if you can also locate any of the non-literal forms of communication such as simile, metaphor, metonym, synecdoche, irony, lies, impossibility, depiction, and representation.
+Look at the U.S. National Archives or Library of Congress collections of war propaganda posters to see if you can also locate any of the non-literal forms of communication such as simile, metaphor, metonym, synecdoche, irony, lies, impossibility, depiction, and representation.

-- In social media communications, how does “noise” disrupt or alter the communication process?
+- How does “noise” disrupt or alter the communication process in social media communications?
 Consider recent social or political events.

 Start by adding a brief comment with a response to one of the questions.
 Add a link to an image, article, or video to communicate your point and engage others.
 Add a second comment to address the other question.
 Please avoid posting a long comment or responding to multiple comments at once.
 This makes it harder for others to engage with your ideas.
 Your goal is to learn from your classmates and vice-versa.

 Comment at least 5 times in the Discussion post by [DATE/TIME] to allow time for responses.
 Follow-up responses should be submitted by [DATE/TIME].

 Reminder: free sharing of ideas helps us learn, and it’s also part of your participation grade. 🙂